mauriac/woocommerce-show-product-variation/README.txt

 == Changelog ==

+= 1.2.0 =
+* Hide the variation table for a specific variable product.

 = 1.1.0 =
 * Display variable product as dropdown on shop and category.
 * Exclude variations on shop and category.